iamslash/TIL/actormodel/README.md

 advantages and trade-offs, and the choice depends on the desired features, programming model, and use case.

-## E-Commer Akka Example For Scalability
+## E-Commerce Akka Example For Scalability

 `orderActorRouter` is a kind of a gateway of `orderActors`.